koisland/CalCFU/README.md

 # CalCFU

 ---
+This Python script calculates reportable counts for plating methods outlined in the NCIMS 2400 using two custom classes.
+* `Plate` for storing plate characteristics.
+* `CalCFU` for the calculator logic.

-This script calculates reportable counts for plating methods outlined in the NCIMS 2400s.
-While the calculation is simple in most cases (in the NCIMS program), this script allows for more robust calculations where any dilution and number of plates can be used.
+While the calculation can be performed easily in most cases, this script allows for bulk-automated calculations where any dilution and number of plates can be used.

 The code below outlines the entire process and references the NCIMS 2400s.
 * [NCIMS 2400a: SPC - Pour Plate (Oct 2013)](http://ncims.org/wp-content/uploads/2017/01/2400a-Standard-and-Coliform-Plate-Count-rev.-10-13.pdf)